matwilso/matwilso.github.io/_posts/learned-sims.md

 tags: robotics
 ---

-> This post provides my specific thoughts and details around **learned simulators**.
+> This post provides my thoughts on specific details around **learned simulators**.
 It is a spin-off from my other post on [The Future of Robot Learning](/robot-future), which provides some extra contextualization.

 Traditional simulators are not flexible enough to handle deformability, material property changes, shattering, and strange artifacts like fire, paint, lightswitches and microwaves.
 Eventually, we will need to learn our simulators basically from scratch, much more akin to how humans do.